blakethom8/cool-mint/docs/01-getting-started/02-installation.md

 # Installation Guide

-This guide walks you through setting up the GenAI Launchpad development environment.
+This guide provides a detailed, comprehensive walkthrough for setting up the GenAI Launchpad development environment.
+It is intended for developers who want a complete understanding of the installation process, including detailed explanations of each component, security considerations, and troubleshooting steps.
+If you're looking for a faster setup process, see the Quick Start guide instead.

 ## Prerequisites